 Alternatives to the Chase Sapphire Preferred® Card and Chase Freedom Flex℠

 The Chase Sapphire Preferred® Card and Chase Freedom Flex℠ aren’t the only credit cards in the world, and it’s best if you consider other options before settling on one.
 We took a look at an alternative to each of the two cards in question.

 Best Chase Freedom Flex℠ alternative: The Chase Freedom Unlimited®

-Those who are turned away by the complexity of the Chase Freedom Flex℠, but still want a no-annual-fee cashback card, should consider getting the Chase Freedom Unlimited®.
-This card has no rotating categories and instead offers a fixed rewards rate on several categories: Earn 5% cash back on travel purchased through Chase, 3% on dining and drugstores, and 1.5% on all other purchases.
-You don’t have to worry about activating the rotating bonus categories every quarter.
+Those who are turned away by the complexity of the Chase Freedom Flex℠, but still want a no-annual-fee cash back card, should consider getting the Chase Freedom Unlimited®.
+This card has no rotating categories and instead offers a fixed rewards rate on several categories: Enjoy 5% cash back on travel purchased through Chase Ultimate Rewards®, our premier rewards program that lets you redeem rewards for cash back, travel, gift cards and more; 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service, and 1.5% on all other purchases You don’t have to worry about activating the rotating bonus categories every quarter.
 The 1.5% rewards rate is still competitive, so you are also saving a decent amount of money.

 The Chase Freedom Unlimited® is also a Chase Ultimate Rewards credit card.
 That means it has the same combo potential with the Chase Sapphire Preferred® Card, as the Chase Freedom Flex℠.